mozilla/hackweek-avatar-maker/README.md

 ## FAQ
 **Q: I'm an avatar creator - can I make my own avatar editor for Hubs with this?**

 A: Yes!
 We'd love that.
-Feel free to drop into our [Discord server](https://discord.gg/dFJncWwHun) if you have any questions about that.
+Feel free to drop into the #avatars channel in our [Discord chat server](https://discord.gg/dFJncWwHun) if you have any questions about that.

 **Q: Why isn't this built-in to Hubs?**